 PERFORMANCE

 Boxes serve many important functions throughout the supply chain.
 They must protect products from external forces and potential damage.
 They must communicate their content to both human eyes and electronic systems so that products can efficiently and rapidly reach their destinations.
-They must attract consumers and satisfy their desires for interaction and connectivity to those around them.
+They must attract consumers and satisfy the desire for interaction and connectivity to those around them.

-Crossroads Paper will meet or exceed the highest global performance standards for containerboard.
+Sophisticated systems measure the physical performance of containerboard and finished boxes, and Crossroads Paper will meet or exceed the highest global performance standards for recycled containerboard.

-It’s not hard to find corrugated packaging in today’s economy.
-At every turn there seem to be more products flowing through distinct distribution channels to an ever-widening number of delivery points, and many of those products make that journey in corrugated packaging.
+It’s easy to find corrugated packaging in today’s economy.
+At every turn, more products are flowing through complex distribution channels to an ever-widening number of delivery points, and many of those products make that journey in corrugated packaging.

-The world of packaging materials is a global marketplace, where U.S. and Canadian firms compete alongside European, Asian and Latin American companies to supply the needs of consumers worldwide.
+The world of packaging materials is a global marketplace.
+U.S. and Canadian firms compete alongside European, Asian and Latin American companies to supply the needs of consumers worldwide.
 Raw materials are sourced from rural forests and major cities.
 Papermaking takes place near metropolitan areas and in small towns.
-Box making occurs in urban centers and in suburban communities, wherever packaging needs can be met.
+Boxes are produced in urban centers and in suburban communities, wherever packaging needs can be met.
 A box of bananas might have gotten its start at a facility in Georgia, and a box for a microwave oven might have begun its lifecycle in British Columbia.
 Each of these traditional production centers plays a vital role.

 CellMark personnel will be co-located at the Crossroads Paper facility and will integrate directly with the operation’s production, shipping and distribution personnel.
 This close relationship will provide equally close coordination and ensure optimal service for customers throughout the region and beyond.